Visualization and GraphicsInteractionDept ICSFaculty of ScienceUU

 Transfers from a previous year

-If you are repeating this course it may be possible to transfer only your previous practical assignment grades to this academic year.
+If you are repeating this course it may be possible to transfer some of your previous grades to this academic year.
 Contact the lecturer to request this.
-You must always redo the exam.

 Literature